Last Glacial Maximum: Atlantic Ocean

 AMOC was weaker and more shallow during the LGM.
 Sea surface temperatures in the western subtropical gyre of the North Atlantic were around 5 °C colder compared to today.
 Intermediate depth waters of the North Atlantic were better ventilated during the LGM by Glacial North Atlantic Intermediate Water (GNAIW) relative to its present-day ventilation by upper North Atlantic Deep Water (NADW).
 GNAIW was nutrient poor compared to present day upper NADW.
 Below GNAIW, southern source bottom water that was very rich in nutrients filled the deep North Atlantic.

 Due to the presence of immense ice sheets in Europe and North America, continental weathering flux into the North Atlantic was reduced, as measured by the increased proportion of radiogenic isotopes in neodymium isotope ratios.

 There is controversy whether upwelling off the Moroccan coast was stronger during the LGM compared to today.
-Though coccolith size increases in Calcidiscus leptoporus suggest stronger trade winds during the LGM caused there to be increased coastal upwelling of the northwestern coast of Africa, planktonic foraminiferal δ^{13}C records show upwelling and primary productivity were not enhanced during the LGM except in transient intervals around 23,200 and 22,300 BP.
+Though coccolith size increases in Calcidiscus leptoporus suggest stronger trade winds during the LGM caused there to be increased coastal upwelling of the northwestern coast of Africa, planktonic foraminiferal δ^{13}C records show upwelling and primary productivity were not enhanced during the LGM except in transient intervals around 23,200 and 22,300 years ago.

 In the western South Atlantic, where Antarctic Intermediate Water forms, sinking particle flux was heightened as a result of increased dust flux during the LGM and sustained export productivity.
 The increased sinking particle flux removed neodymium from shallow waters, producing an isotopic ratio change.